 Sheriff is this older gentleman that we’ve witnessed live a quiet, mostly solitary life at Elm & Van Ness, near the San Francisco Cooking School, for five years now.
 Next to the old McDonald’s – that’s been his spot this past half decade, and who really knows how long he actually has been out there, rain, cold, or shine….

-Pro tip: New or gently worn socks (meaning no holes!) are among the best gifts one can offer our brothers and sisters on the streets.
+Pro tip: New or gently worn socks (meaning no holes!) are among the best gifts one can offer our brothers and sisters who are out on the streets.

 Anyway.
 Due to his proximity to the elementary school nearby, at first I thought he was a volunteer helping to manage security or traffic on little Elm Street, but, yeah…no. He is neither officially nor casually part of either school’s operation and, based on our experiences with him and to my knowledge, he isn’t and hasn’t been a threat or a nuisance to any students or to any passersby.